-The AAU Basketball travel teams are devoted to developing the skills of individual players with the collective goal of team success.
+The Travel Basketball travel teams are devoted to developing the skills of individual players with the collective goal of team success.
 Though success cannot always be measured by wins and losses, it is expected that the coaches and players will try to be competitive in all tournaments and games.
 Though competing is one aspect of the program, Halftime Sports expects that all players, coaches, and Halftime Sports parents, fans, neighbors demonstrate the highest level of sportsmanship always.
 It is our belief that a competitive program can be a positive experience for young people, especially when combined with a proper perspective that promotes character building and development.

 (*) Games are at

-Note: Location depends on tournament
+Note: Location depends on the tournament

-While Halftime Sports coaches strive to give all players adequate playing time, playing time is not guaranteed in the AAU Basketball travel program.
-Amount of playing time is determined by the coaching staff and is based on attendance at practice, overall performance, attitude, and the ability to comply with team rules and regulations.
+While Halftime Sports coaches strive to give all players adequate playing time, playing time is not guaranteed in the Travel Basketball travel program.
+The amount of playing time is determined by the coaching staff and is based on attendance at practice, overall performance, attitude, and the ability to comply with team rules and regulations.
 It is our belief that all members of the roster are equally important and play a vital role in the team’s success.
 Players should expect to be treated equally, but this does not guarantee that playing time is equal.

 No refunds are granted in the event a player discontinues participation during the season.
 If a player becomes injured, quits, or is removed from the team for inability to comply with team rules, or otherwise chooses to end participation, he/she will not be entitled to any refund.
+Monies for registration go towards purchasing uniforms, shirts, tournaments, coaches’ stipends, tournament awards, and more, thus NO REFUNDS.
+Registration can go towards another program within our Halftime Sports umbrella and properties.

 Community Service Project:

-AAU BASKETBALL FREQUENTLY ASKED QUESTIONS (FAQs):
+TRAVEL BASKETBALL FREQUENTLY ASKED QUESTIONS (FAQs):

-Because joining the Halftime Sports AAU Basketball program is a large financial and time commitment, it is important to have all your questions answered prior to registering for tryouts.
-Please do not hesitate to contact our offices at email@example.com with any questions.
+Because joining the Halftime Sports Travel Basketball program is a large financial and time commitment, it is important to have all your questions answered prior to registering for tryouts.
+Please do not hesitate to contact our offices at [email protected] with any questions.

 Q: Which team is my son/daughter trying out for?